AdobeDocs/mobile-services.fr-FR/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md

 ## Configure audience segments {#section_A92C60885A30421B8150820EC1CCBF13}

-1. Accédez à la page Public pour un nouveau message Push.
+1. Go to the Audience page for a new push message.

    For more information, see [Create a push message](/help/using/in-app-messaging/t-create-push-message/t-create-push-message.md).